ericbhoward/iCopy/trunk/README.txt

 /copy /c				Directly copy from scanner to printer, using settings provided or default settings /file /ScanToFile /f	Scan to a file.
 If file path is not provided a dialog will let you choose where to save the acquired image
 /multiplePages			Scan a multipage document.
-/copymultiplepages
+Also /copymultiplepages

 Parameters: